Emily97/NatureOfCode/01_Introduction/02_Random_Walker_with_9_outcomes/README.md

 # Random Walker with 9 outcomes
+In this exercise we increase the number of outcomes from 4 to 9.
+Instead of using an if statement like in the last exercise we use the floor(random) to randomly pick numbers between -1 and 1 on the x-axis and the y-axis.
+This way it allows 8 different forms of movement with another option being to stay in the same place.
+In this instance since there are 9 different outcomes with equal opportunities to occur, there's a 11.1% chance of any step taking place.
+## Code
 To start, 2 functions are required to draw the walker objects to the window.

 The two functions required are:
 - setup() => anything found within this function is only executed once when the page is loaded.
 The setup function initialises the object.

 ```js